-All participants using watercrafts (including canoes, kayaks, sailboats, and rowboats) during council-sponsored programming are required to wear Coast Guard-approved Personal Flotation Devices (PFDs) at all times.
+All participants using watercrafts on-site (including canoes and rowboats) and off-site (including paddleboards and tubes) during council-sponsored programming are required to wear Coast Guard-approved Personal Flotation Devices (PFDs) at all times.
 Usage of watercraft is dependent on proper fit of supplied PFDs and will be evaluated by trained facilitators.

-\Restrictions may differ between GCNWI camps due to different vendor requirements.\
+Restrictions may differ between GCNWI camps due to different vendor requirements.